Sourdough Pumpkin Waffles

 - Keep things simple by serving these sourdough pancakes or waffles alongside a dish of cultured butter.

 - flavored butter is the perfect simple accompaniment to these waffles.
-I highly recommend this whipped cinnamon honey butter.
+I highly recommend this whipped cinnamon honey butter or whipped cranberry orange butter.
 It melts into the waffles and is oh so good!

 - pancakes or waffles topped with drizzles of fresh whipped cream and real maple syrup (my kids will drink this stuff if I let them).